avalon60/OraTAPI/README.md

    ./setup.bat
    ```

 4. Ensure access to an Oracle database and configure your `TNS` entries or connection settings.
+You should test your connection to the database via SQLcl or SQL Developer, before attempting with OraTAPI.

 ---

 ## The Primary Components
 The OraTAPI too consists of 3 major components:

 - The ora_tapi command line tool.